 The Rock School

-Singapore’s first ever climbing school, The Rock School, is aimed at kids four to 14 years of age.
-It has classes for all ages and experience levels, including first timers and parent-child bonding sessions.
+Singapore’s first ever climbing school, The Rock School, is aimed at kids two to 14 years of age.
+It has classes of all sorts including beginner courses, parent-child bonding sessions and even Rock Tots, where toddlers aged 24 months and up can take a stab at bouldering.
 There are rock walls suited for kids with child-friendly handholds, bright colours and gentle wall profiles.
 There are also indoor bouldering and rope walls and outdoor rock climbing walls in both Bedok Community Centre and the newest branch at Our Tampines Hub.
 Full body harnesses and rubber flooring are also available at Our Tampines Hub.

 Oyeyo Boulder Home